This article was last updated April 27, 2021.

 Let’s break those down one by one to see what science says is “normal” for each.

 Variability in the percent that LH increases around ovulation

 Now, let’s take a made-up example to really drive home what this variability in percent increases in LH can look like.
-Let’s say there are two people who have baseline LH values of around 6 mIU/mL from the beginning of their cycles to the few days before ovulation.
-For one, their peak LH value would be around 15, and for the other, their peak LH value would be around 89 — and they’d both ovulate.
+Let’s say there are two people who have baseline LH values of around 6 mIU/mL from the beginning of their cycles to the few days before ovulation:

-Variability in what LH peaks look like around ovulation
+Variability in what LH surges look like around ovulation